 19. Georgetown University

 Probably best known for its prestigious Law and Public Policy programs, Georgetown University is a private research university that enrolls over 7,500 undergraduates in the nation’s capital, just above the Potomac River.
 They offer 48 majors across four undergraduate schools and colleges.
 President Bill Clinton graduated from Georgetown.

 18. Cornell University

 Cornell is located in the Finger Lakes regions of New York near Cayuga Lake.
 The research university enrolls around 14,400 undergraduate students and about half that many graduate students.
 Biology, Hotel Administration, and Labor and Industrial Relations are Cornell’s top three undergraduate majors.

 Undergraduate enrollment: 3,965

 Rice is a private research university located in downtown Houston.
 The school boasts a student-to-faculty ratio of just 5:1–one of the lowest in the nation–as well as a $5.5 billion endowment.
-Its 3,965 undergraduate students study in a range of areas, with Biochemisty, Bioengineering, and Mechanical Engineering being the most-popular majors.
+Its 3,965 undergraduate students study in a range of areas, with Biochemistry, Bioengineering, and Mechanical Engineering being the most popular majors.